Krasko25/Obsidian-Sync/Archive/Tdiary.md

 5) Just the common stuff.
 Sometimes I have good days, days in which I manage to do a good job and find time for conscious leisure and rest.
 These days really make me feel refreshed.
 Of course, it is not a full list, but I will do this kind of notes every now and then.
 ==December 31st, 2023==
+I spend quite a big part of this day playing with my friends, sleeping and spending time with my family.

+To do some conclusions for the last year I need to run through my notes and understand what I was doing and thinking about during this period of time.
+It will take a lot of time, so I will not be able to do today.

+To get better in the upcoming year I need to understand myself better.
+Tomorrow I will try to find and list strong sides of my personality, that can help me to advance.